onbasligroup/uart-vhdl/README.md

 #### Timing diagram
 ![Timing diagram for uart_tx module](https://raw.githubusercontent.com/onbasligroup/uart-vhdl/main/docs/img/tx.png)

-Warning!
-You cannot send multiple data one after another.
-You can use the condition below on your code.
+> Warning!: `You cannot send multiple data one after another.
+You can use the condition below on your code.`
 ```
 if(uart_tx_busy = '0' and uart_tx_valid = '0') then
   uart_tx_data <= <YOUR DATA>;